jordi-bird/marcus-shop/README.md

   - Displays tooltips with rule info (currently verbose for testing)
   - Triggers selection changes

+- **Checkout Page**:
+  - Stores the array of selected options temporarily in local storage
+  - Renders the summary of selected options with prices
+  - Displays small form to fulfill the customer data.

 #### Back Office

 CRUD UI for all entities.